 In each edition, add-ons may incur additional expenses.

-- Choice of Deployment: Microsoft Dynamics 365 offers cloud-based as well as on-premises deployment whereas Salesforce is only cloud-based.
+- Choice of Deployment: Microsoft Dynamics 365 offers cloud-based as well as on-premises deployment, whereas Salesforce is only cloud-based.
 Choose a CRM solution based on your deployment requirements.

-- Budgetary Constraints: Microsoft Dynamics offers better value for money as your business requirements grow and you add more features.
+- Budgetary Constraints: Microsoft Dynamics offers better value for money as your business requirements grow, and you add more features.
 See which CRM fits within your budget and long-term plans.

 - Features: Salesforce offers feature-rich modules for marketing and customer service.
-In contrast, Microsoft Dynamics 365 has a robust module for field service.
+Microsoft Dynamics 365 has a robust module for field service.
 Users may choose one or the other based on which aspects of their business they want to focus on.

 Also, purchasing an industry-leading CRM alone will not grow your business.
 The CRM solution should be aligned with your requirements, and this has to be done by a trusted expert.
 With a wealth of expertise in deploying CRM solutions, Damco supports you through all aspects of your CRM journey, ensuring a strong ROI on your tech investments.